AltBeacon/android-beacon-library-reference/README.md

 ## Overview

-This is a reference app for the AndroidBeaconLibrary supporting AltBeacon compatible devices
+This is an Android Studio reference app for the AndroidBeaconLibrary supporting AltBeacon compatible devices

+If you are looking for an Eclipse reference project, see the eclipse branch.

 ## Project Setup